 The seller can be a solo-entrepreneur or an enterprise.
-The seller may have any of these roles; the product creator, merchant, retailer, or a vendor.
-They have the product to market.
+It may have any of these roles: the product creator, merchant, retailer, or a vendor.

 A product can be anything from a small household item to heavy industrial machinery, or a service, an eBook or a tutorial.

-The seller may not be the active marketer, but it doesn’t mean they can’t advertise their products.
-As an advertiser, they keep the profit if the sale is made without affiliate links (consumer visits their website directly and make the purchase) while share profit of purchases made through affiliates.
+The seller may not be the active marketer, but that doesn’t mean they can’t advertise their products.
+As an advertiser, they keep the profit if the sale is made without affiliate links (consumer visits their website directly and makes the purchase) while sharing the profit of purchases made through affiliates.

-An affiliate doesn’t necessarily have to be a publisher, but most of the time, they’re publishers too.
+An affiliate doesn’t necessarily have to be a publisher, but most of the time, he/she is.

 According to Investopedia,